sammck/tp-hub/README.md

 # ...json configuration is displayed
 ```
 ## Create CNAME records for the initial set of services
-Create the following CNAME records that are used by the initial configuration of the hub:
+On your DNS service, sreate the following CNAME records that are used by the initial configuration of the hub:

 ```
 CNAME      traefik.${PARENT_DNS_DOMAIN}.com           ==> ddns.${PARENT_DNS_DOMAIN}.com    (Traefik dashboard UI; only exposed on LAN)